• Skip to primary navigation

 • Don't put the skewers too close together on the serving plate or it will be hard to spoon the balsamic glaze and pesto onto them without getting some on the other toothpicks.

-• If you do use balsamic glaze, getting a glaze that comes in a squirt bottle isn't necessary but makes it so easy to add a few drops to each skewer.
+• If you do use a store bought glaze, getting a balsamic glaze that comes in a squirt bottle isn’t necessary but makes it so easy to add a few drops to each skewer.

 prosciutto melon skewer on a small white appetizer plate with a metal tray full of them in background